Cleveland Clinic: Safety

 In a Kaiser Family Foundation review of Centers for Medicare and Medicaid Services (CMS) data for hospital acquired conditions in 2014, Cleveland Clinic received an 8.7 score (1–10 possible, with 10 being the worst), in the bottom 7% of hospitals.

 Between 2010 and 2013, CMS undertook an extensive series of investigations into the Cleveland Clinic Foundation, with at least a dozen inspections and follow-up visits triggered by patient complaints.
 An analysis of Medicare inspection data between 2011 and 2014 found that the Cleveland Clinic Foundation was one of at least 230 instances in which validated serious incidents—dubbed "immediate jeopardy" complaints—led CMS to threaten loss of ability to serve Medicare patients unless the problems were fixed immediately.
 Due to numerous serious ongoing safety violations, the Cleveland Clinic Foundation was on payment termination track for 19 months, placing at stake $1B in annual Medicare/Medicaid reimbursement.
 The citations were reported and analyzed in detail by Modern Healthcare, which posted some of the safety documents.

 In its 2020 Overall Hospital Quality Star Ratings, CMS gave a five-star rating to the Cleveland Clinic, as well as several community hospitals in the Cleveland Clinic system, including Fairview Hospital, Hillcrest Hospital, and Lutheran Hospital.
 In these ratings, Cleveland Clinic Martin North Hospital received a one-star rating.

 During the early phase of the COVID-19 pandemic, administration at the Cleveland Clinic initially instructed employees that they were not allowed to wear face masks outside of patient care areas.
 The Cleveland Clinic stated they made this decision as they felt the current body of evidence at the time did not support their use.
-Other hospitals however require such masks.
+Other hospitals, however, required such masks.
 Later, with growing evidence of mask efficacy, this policy were revised and all staff members were required to wear cloth or protective masks.
 Masks were obtained from a variety of sources, including Amish and sports apparel manufacturers, among other suppliers.

 In 2021, amid the COVID-19 pandemic, the Cleveland Clinic permitted its staff to be unvaccinated against COVID.